 (See also Overview of Hemolytic Anemia Overview of Hemolytic Anemia At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
 Hemolysis is defined as premature destruction and hence a shortened RBC life span... read more .)

-Excessive shear or turbulence in the circulation causes trauma to red blood cells (RBCs) in the peripheral blood, leading to fragmented RBCs (eg, triangles, helmet shapes) called schistocytes.
-Schistocytes in the peripheral smear is diagnostic.
+Excessive shear or turbulence in the circulation causes trauma to red blood cells (RBCs) in the peripheral blood, leading to fragmented RBCs (eg, triangles, helmet shapes) called schistocytes (see photo ).
+Schistocytes in the peripheral smear are diagnostic.
 Schistocytes cause high RBC distribution width, reflecting the anisocytosis.

 Microangiopathic hemolytic anemia encompasses RBC fragmentation caused by microvascular injury as well as by mechanical devices.
 Causes of fragmentation hemolysis include

 Disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
 During the process, increased platelet aggregation and coagulation... read more , a consumptive process secondary to other disorders such as sepsis, malignancy, pregnancy complications, trauma or surgery

 Stenotic or mechanical heart valves, or prosthetic valve dysfunction (ie, perivalvular leak)